 • Identify acute care patients who would benefit from PM&R or electrodiagnostic consultation.

-COMPETENCIES: The student will develop skills of neuromuscular examinations, functional evaluations, an understanding of rehabilitation therapies and the interdisciplinary TEAM approach to patient care.
+COMPETENCIES: The student will develop skills of neuromuscular examinations, functional evaluations, an understanding of rehabilitation therapies and the interdisciplinary team approach to patient care.

-• Consultation services – Physical Medicine & Rehabilitation evaluations for management of deformity, gait deviations, rehabilitation potential, pain;
+• Consultation services – Physical Medicine & Rehabilitation evaluations for management of rehabilitation potential, deformity, gait deviations, pain;

 • Outpatient Care – PM&R evaluations and follow up care for patients treated in rehabilitation unit.
 Become aware of long-term complications of disabilities and treatment options.
 Advanced management of spasticity: including ITB therapy (intrathecal baciofen pump), botulinum injections and nerve blocks.

 INSTRUCTIONAL FEATURES: The student will have direct contact with attending staff for rounds, discussions, informal lectures and instruction.
-The student will complete a checklist of required exposures to a variety of therapy services, including Occupational Therapy, Physical Therapy, and SpELECh Therapy as well as assistive device uses and swallowing evaluations.
+The student will complete a checklist of required exposures to a variety of therapy services, including Occupational Therapy, Physical Therapy, and Speech Therapy as well as assistive device uses and swallowing evaluations.
 The student will also be provided with a suggested reading list including textbooks and articles.
 This rotation provides an excellent and varied experience in the full range of Physiatric Care.

 ASSESSMENT: Each student’s evaluation will be based on attendance and participation.
-Mid-elective reviews will be preformed on an individual basis.
+Mid-elective reviews will be performed on an individual basis.
 Upon completion of the elective, a written UIC evaluation form will be completed with input from all Attending Physicians that the student worked with.
 There are no formal written exams.

 Program Number: ELEC 746